pmoustopoulos/department-api/README.md

 # Department API - Spring Boot 3

-A RESTful API created using Spring Boot 3, MySQL, Docker, and JasperReport.
+A RESTful API created using Spring Boot 3, Postgres, Docker, and JasperReport.
 The API allows for CRUD operations on departments and employees and includes functionality for generating Excel and PDF reports using JasperReport.
-MySQL database runs as a Docker container, which enables ease of setup and deployment.
+Postgres database runs as a Docker container, which enables ease of setup and deployment.
 Additionally, Swagger is integrated for easy API documentation and testing.

 ## Run with an In-Memory H2 Database
 If you want to run the application with an **in-memory H2 database**, use the `h2-database` branch.